jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 -----

 When a command is called, objects are filled into the parameters of the command.
-A command will use objects to do its work.
+A command might use objects to do its work.
 The objects filled in as parameters are also called arguments.

 As commands call each other, every time different data is passed along to the different commands, that are called.

 -----

-Actually, the method will only become part of the classes that it directly uses.
+Actually, the method might only become part of the classes that it directly uses.
 When the method uses submembers of the classes, the method does not become part of the classes of the submembers.

 -----